How To Achieve Your Goals

-It is one thing to think about or talk about the things that we want to do – our goals, but it is quite another to actually do something about it and put the thoughts or talk into actions.
+It’s one thing to think about, or talk about, the things that we want to do – our goals, but it is quite another to actually do something about it and put the thoughts or talk into actions.

-I have had my own occasional issues of procrastination, like I’m sure most of you do.
-It is very easy to think of all kinds of excuses for why you can’t do something.
+I have had my own occasional issues with procrastination, like I’m sure most of you do at times.
+It’s very easy to think of all kinds of excuses for why you can’t do something.
 Our lives are so busy with the demands that are upon us – at home and at work – there really isn’t much time to accomplish things that are outside of the normal routine of a busy day or week (or ever).
-It is an excuse, yes, but arguably a valid one.
+It is an excuse, yes, but arguably a valid one sometimes.

 The thing is, when you get right down to it, EVERYTHING that you do is a choice that you make, including the things that you feel you ‘must’ do, or have no choice about, throughout your busy day or week.
 So many of the choices that we make each day are not even conscious choices.
 They are choices made out of a routine – they are automatic – because this is what we did yesterday, and the day before…

 Once you get into a routine of day-to-day life, hardly anything will ever change for you.
 Seriously.
 That’s the way it works.
 It’s human nature.
 You habitually do nearly the same things each day of your life.
 The same things during Monday through Friday, and the same things during the Weekend, more or less.